priyakalot/clustering-music/README.md

 6. Average number of articulations and plays per time step
 7. Number of notes (out of 78) not played
 8. Length of the piece of music

+The code was all run on Google Colaboratory (Python 2).